sowcow/blog/content/posts/piano-sight-reading.md

 # Before

-I'm subscribed to some quora topics.
-(God forbid hearing political stuff there)
+I'm subscribed to some quora topics (God forbid reading political stuff there).
 And in piano topics email there was a comment on what is the most valuable skill.
 And there was a reference to the book.